 An “initial case management conference” (ICMC) is scheduled soon after a family law case is filed.
 It is an informal hearing, best described as a “meet and greet” between a judicial officer, the parties, and their lawyers.
 No contested issues can be presented to the court before the ICMC, and during the ICMC, the parties and their counsel identify the areas of dispute and attempt to agree on a “case plan” to resolve the case, including the exchange of financial information and the selection of ADR.
 Telephone status conferences between the attorneys and the court are scheduled throughout the case to keep it moving toward resolution.

-One negative consequence of ECM is that some temporary issues that may require early court intervention are delayed beyond the ICMC—for
+One negative consequence of ECM is that some temporary issues that may require early court intervention are delayed beyond the ICMC—for example, when a dependent spouse needs financial assistance, or the parents are unable to agree on an interim parenting schedule.
+On the other hand, the delay also acts an incentive to parties to settle temporary issues on their own.

 Mediation is the most commonly used form of ADR and is defined as “a forum in which a neutral third party facilitates communication between the parties to promote settlement.”
-Prior to mediation, financial
+Prior to mediation, financial information and parenting proposals are exchanged.
+The mediator then meets with the parties and their attorneys to assist in negotiating a resolution.
+Settlement discussions and agreements reached in mediation are confidential and are nonbinding, unless the parties and attorneys sign a written, binding agreement at the conclusion of mediation.

 Early Neutral Evaluations